frlinh/game-analysis/README.md

 - Are the newer Champions harder to learn than the original Champions?

-- Which Champions would be easiest to learn in each role?

 - Which Champions have similar characteristics?

 - Which Champions would I be good at based on my current champion masteries?